zachchong/tp/docs/UserGuide.md

 > edit i/INDEX [n/NAME] [p/PHONE] [e/EMAIL] [o/ORGANISATION] [r/ROLE]
 > ```

+* Edits the person at the specified `INDEX`.
+The index refers to the index number shown in the displayed person list.
+The index **must be a positive integer** 1, 2, 3, …​
+* At least one of the optional fields must be provided.
+* Existing values will be updated to the input values.

 Examples:
 *  `edit i/1 p/91234567 e/johndoe@example.com` Edits the phone number and email of the 1st person to be `91234567` and `johndoe@example.com` respectively.